artbyrab/yii2-module-base/documents/guides/overriding-routes.md

 If you want to override any of the default routes from the module it is easy.

 * First you need to set the module to not load it's own url rules so you can overwrite them.
-To do that set it when intialising the module in your app's config file as below.
+To do that set it when initializing the module in your app's config file as below.
 Just change the names below from this module's name to whatever this module is.

 ```
 'modules' => [